SpudGunMan/meshing-around/modules/checklist.md

 ### Can't Approve/Deny Check-ins
 These are admin-only commands.
 Check that your node ID is in the `bbs_admin_list`.

-### Location Not Showing
-GPS coordinates are only captured if the node has GPS enabled and has a fix.
-Check node GPS settings.

-## Future Enhancements

-Planned features:
-- Configurable alert thresholds per user
-- Email/SMS notifications for overdue check-ins
-- Historical check-in reports
-- Check-in schedules and recurring events
-- Geo-fence monitoring
-- Integration with tracking systems
-- Mobile app support

 ## Support

 For issues or feature requests, please file an issue on the GitHub repository.